makgill/pc/_posts/2021-08-21-aphorisms.md

 title: Untitled aphorisms
 ---

-1. You are not reading good books if you've never had to hide from view some books on your shelves before a Zoom call.
+1. You are not reading good books if you've never had to hide some books from view before a Zoom call.

 2. It is best to be very intelligent, and next to that, it is better to be stupid than only a little intelligent.
 This is confirmed by the existence of journalists.
 A little intelligence makes a fool dangerous to himself and others.